 10 great things about the cloud

-- Instant access: As long as you have access to the internet via 3G/4G or wi-fi, you can access files from anywhere in the world at any time.
+Instant access: As long as you have access to the internet via 3G/4G or Wi-Fi, you can access files from anywhere in the world at any time and on any device.

-- Multi-device support: Cloud services like BT Cloud work across different devices too, so you could create a document on your PC then access it on your phone and tablet via the BT Cloud app.
+Multi-device support: Cloud services like BT Cloud work across different devices, so you could create a document on your PC, then access it on your phone and tablet via the BT Cloud app.

-- Document backup: If you lose or damage your laptop, you could potentially lose thousands of digital photos, important files or your entire music collection.
-Saving all your important things means you’ll be able to restore them to a new PC or phone, and for extra peace of mind, switch on auto backup so that when you take new photos or videos they are automatically saved to your BT Cloud when you open the app.
+Content backup: If you lose or damage your laptop, smartphone, or tablet, you could potentially lose thousands of digital photos, important files, or your entire music collection.
+Backing up all your important content means you’ll be able to restore them to a new PC or phone.
+For extra peace of mind, switch on auto-backup so that when you take new photos or videos they are automatically saved to your BT Cloud and ready to enjoy when you open the app.

-- Instantly share holiday snaps and videos: Send a link to your BT Cloud account to friends and family and they’ll be able to open in their browser and see what you’ve selected.
-Keep the folder updated and you won’t have to keep sending a link every time.
+Instantly share holiday snaps and videos: Send your BT Cloud account link to friends and family and they’ll be able to open it in their browser and see what you’ve selected.
+Keeping the folder updated will prevent you from sending a link every time.

-- Don’t worry about large file sizes: Large files – such as videos – are often too large to share.
+Don’t worry about large file sizes: Some files – such as videos – are often too large to share.
 Upload them to the cloud and share a link to a file rather than emailing an attachment.

-- Organise your documents and photos: Instead of searching for family photographs, Keep everything together and organised in your own personal online space with BT Cloud.
-The BT ‘collections’ feature lets you can group your files easily.
+Organise your documents and photos: Instead of searching for family photographs, keep everything together and organised in your own personal online space with BT Cloud.
+The BT ‘Collections’ feature lets you group your files easily.

-- View photos and videos on your TV: If you’ve got Google Chromecast you can use this to connect to Apple or Android devices with the Cloud app and view your photos and videos on the big screen.
+View photos and videos on your TV: If you have Google Chromecast you can use this to connect to Apple or Android devices with the Cloud app and view your photos and videos on the big screen.

-- It cost nothing: BT Cloud is totally free to BT broadband customers and if using BT Cloud when connected to your BT broadband, anything you upload or download won’t count towards your broadband usage.
+It costs nothing: BT Cloud is totally free to BT broadband customers.
+If using BT Cloud when connected to your BT broadband, anything you upload or download won’t count towards your broadband usage.
 Register for BT Cloud by logging into “My BT” at www.bt.com/mybt.
 Existing customers can use this method to check or upgrade their current storage allowance.

 Cloud privacy and security

-Our datacentres are protected with industry-leading security, so without your password it’s impossible for anyone to get at your data.
+Our datacentres are protected with industry-leading security, so without your password it’s impossible for anyone to get your data.
 Hackers often use pieces of software that attempt to guess passwords.
-This is why it’s really important to choose a safe password.
+Therefore, it’s really important to choose a safe password.
 Check out our article: How safe is your password to find out more.